-5. PURPOSE OF THE QUALIFICATION (DIPLOMA IN INDUSTRIAL ENGINEERING)
+5. PURPOSE OF THE QUALIFICATION (DIPLOMA IN OPERATIONS MANAGEMENT)

-The primary purpose of this vocationally-oriented diploma is to develop focused knowledge and skills, and experience in a work-related context.
-The diploma equips graduates with the knowledge base, theory, skills, and methodology of one or more engineering disciplines as a foundation for further training and experience towards becoming a competent engineering technician.
-This foundation is achieved through a thorough grounding in mathematics and natural sciences specific to the field, engineering sciences, engineering design, and applying established methods.
-Engineering knowledge is complemented by methods for understanding the impacts of engineering solutions on people and the environment.
+The primary purpose of this vocationally oriented diploma is to develop focused knowledge and skills, and experience in a work-related context.
+The diploma equips graduates with the knowledge base, theory, skills, and methodology of one or more science disciplines as a foundation for further training and experience towards becoming a competent engineering technician.
+This foundation is achieved through a thorough grounding in mathematics and natural sciences specific to the field, sciences, design, and applying established methods.
+The knowledge is complemented by methods for understanding the impacts of science solutions on people and the environment.